Install eZ Platform¶

 At this point you can use PHP's built-in server:

 PHP's built-in server is for development use only.
 For security and performance reasons it should not be used in production.

 Prepare installation for production¶

 For development needs, the web user can be made the owner of all your files (for example with the

 web/var need to be writable by CLI and web server user.

 Future files and directories created by these two users will need to inherit those permissions.

-For security reasons, in production there is no need for web server to have write permissions to other directories.
+For security reasons, in production web server should not have write access to other directories than

 To set up permissions for production, it is recommended to use an ACL (Access Control List).
 See Setting up or Fixing File Permissions in Symfony documentation for information on how to do it on different systems.